BarveSoham/BarveSoham/README.md

 - 👀 I’m interested in full stack development
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on any small projects
-- 📫 How to reach me on Instagram sohambarve15 , discord assassin5698
+- 📫 How to reach me on Instagram or discord
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i am still a college student in my first year

 <!---
 BarveSoham/BarveSoham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.